SCW-Aberystwyth/HackyHour/index.md

 # Where and when do you meet?
 Upcoming meetings are:

-* Friday November 9th, 3pm, G3a Llandinam with a Demonstration/discussion of [ORCID](https://orcid.org/).
-* Friday November 23rd, 3pm, B20 Llandinam
-* Friday December 7th, 3pm, B20 Llandinam
+* Friday December 7th, 3pm, B20 Llandinam, Lightning talk about GIS data on the [Global-Rural project](https://www.global-rural.org/)

 ## What should I bring?